zshi719/2025-Data-24100/class_notes/02_more_shell_and_env.md

 </pre></code>

 - Looking at the above you can see that my environment has features that point to these specific versions of the packages.

+### Python Environment Management with `uv`

+- In this course we will use `docker` and `uv` in order to handle environment management.
+We will talk more about this next week, but the main idea is that we will have isolation and only a single environment to use, rather than trying to switch and deal with other classes.
+- `uv` is a modern tool that replaces `pip`, `pyenv`, `conda`.
+- We will use `pyproject.toml` file to hold all of our environment information (this will replace `requirements.txt`) as well as additional details required about our project.
+- Why are we using this:
+  - `uv` is modern, fast and has learned a lot from some of the issues of `pip`, `conda` and `pyenv`.